 - Follow state and federal guidelines for social distancing: Following state and federal guidelines for COVID-19 social distancing, response and re-opening is important to your physical health, the health of others, and to the health of your case.
 Remember that private investigators are still being hired by defendants to surveil the activities of injured plaintiffs.
 If you are seen flagrantly disregarding these guidelines, it may make it harder to persuade a jury of the value of your case.
 Showing respect for your own health and that of others adds to your credibility and bolsters the impact of your claim.

 - Follow the advice of your doctors: We understand that it can be difficult for those who have been injured to continue their care regimens, especially with the closure of nonurgent medical services in some areas.
 If you have a condition that can and should be treated, you should keep following the advice of your healthcare providers as much as possible.
-Make sure that you contact your provider to ask them about any alternatives to in-office visits, including home programs or virtual visits.
-Your healthcare provider will document the call and keep a record that you reached out to establish and continue your plan of care.
+Make sure that you contact your providers to ask them about any alternatives to in-office visits, including home programs or virtual visits.
+Your healthcare providers will document the call and keep a record that you reached out to establish and continue your plan of care.
 This proactive outreach will demonstrate that you’re being responsible about following medical advice.

 - Avoid political arguments: Whether during a global health crisis or on an average Monday, we always recommend that our clients avoid political arguments online, particularly when the discussion becomes heated or incendiary.
 Just like other content that is discoverable across your social media platforms, defense attorneys might try to find a way to use your highly charged comments against you during ongoing litigation, even if unrelated to your case.
 We understand and respect that our clients may have strongly held beliefs on important social and political issues, but advise they take a measured approach if they feel the need to express those in a public forum.
 Your lawyer can advise you if you have any questions about how to handle such issues.